Los Alamos Community Services District

 Welcome to the Los Alamos Community Services District (LACSD).
 The LACSD currently provides Water Treatment, Water Distribution, Sewer Treatment, Sewer Collection and Park Services to approximately 1,800 residents in a rural area of Northern Santa Barbara County.
 The District strives to provide quality services as efficiently and as effectively as possible to the residents of Los Alamos.

-Day-to-day management of the District is delegated to the General Manager/Chief Plant Operator, Juan Ramon Gomez and the Office Manager, Candyce Clark.
-District field Operators include, Operator Grade II Refugio Chavez, Operator Grade I Rodrigo DeLira, Operator-in-Training Luis Uribe and Operator-in-Training, Javier Partida.
-Luis is currently working towards his Water and Wastewater State Certification.
-The General Manager/Chief Plant Operator, Juan Ramon Gomez, is also a certified as a Grade 3 Water/Wastewater Operator.
+Day-to-day management of the District is delegated to the General Manager/Chief Plant Operator Juan Ramon Gomez, Office Manager Candyce Clark and part-time Customer Service Representative Jenna Roddie.
+District field Operators include Lead Operator Luis Uribe, Operator Grade II Refugio Chavez, Operator-in-Training Luis Munoz Robles and Operator-in-Training Fabian Torres.
+The General Manager/Chief Plant Operator, Juan Ramon Gomez, is also a certified as a Grade III Water/Wastewater Operator.
 All operators are certified by the State Water Board and the California Water Environment Association in Sewer Collection.

 The LACSD was formed on October 29, 1956, under Division 4 of the Street and Highway Code for the purpose of providing Water Treatment and Water Distribution services to the Community of Los Alamos under the 1958 act.